ChrisEYin/sustain/_posts/2018-1-8-how-to-make-career-decisions.md

  - career
  - fulfillment
  - marcandreessen
+ - title
+ - compensation
+ - job
+ - jobs
+ - luck
+ - skill
+ - advice
+ - network
  - benhorowitz
  - reidhoffman
  - regretminimization
+ - framework
+ - frameworks
  - jeffbezos
  - hunterwalk
  - bradfeld
- - network
  - sizhaoyang
- - title
- - compensation
- - job
- - jobs
 ---

 I remember a coffee meeting with a founder who told me that she was surprised at how lucky I've gotten in my career so far.
 And it's true -- I've definitely been very lucky.
 From first meeting Parand, to him letting me join Xpenser, getting acquired by Coupa, and ultimately Coupa going public.